agsb/immu/Details.md

 Also, JUMP could be extended, with pseudo op-codes as Token Threaded Code (TTC), for more “inner functions”, as a inline lookup table:

 ```
+...
-if WR greater than LAST_VM_CODE, then Execute NEST
+if WR bellow INIT, then Jump to JUMP
-else
-Increment IP by address size,
+...

+JUMP:

 case WR of
   0x00    jump to IP,
   0x01    jump to IP+(IP), aka (do_does, or tail recursion)
   0x02    push IP onto data stack, aka (do_variable)
   0x03    push (IP) onto data stack, aka (do_constant)
   etc.    All Executes as "inline", no calls
-Execute Link

 ```

 ## the New Dictionary